Hereditarily indecomposable continua as generic mathematical structures: Fraïssé theory

 So far we have shown that the pseudo-arc is (characterized as) a generic object in $\tuple{\I, σ\I}$ and that it is a $σ\I$-limit of a dominating sequence in $\I$ (Remark~\ref{thm:Bing_reproved}).
 In 2006, Irwin and Solecki~\cite{IS06} introduced projective Fraïssé theory for topological structures and characterized the pseudo-arc as (using our language, see below) the unique homogeneous object in $σ\I$.
 They essentially considered the category of the finite linear graphs $\II_n$, $n ∈ ω$, and simplicial surjections, and obtained its Fraïssé limit in the category of topological graphs (see Example~\ref{ex:IS}).
 The Fraïssé limit is the Cantor space with a special closed equivalence relation such that the quotient topological space is the pseudo-arc, so it is the pre-space and not the pseudo-arc itself what is the Fraïssé limit.
 Here we generalize abstract projective Fraïssé theory to approximate setting and prove the results by directly working in the category $\I$ of continuous surjections on the unit interval.

-Note that classical Fraïssé theory is concerned with embeddings of finite and countable first order structures, a Fraïssé limit is the union of a countable increasing chain of finite structures (corresponds to a direct limit), and its extension property is called \emph{injectivity}.
+Note that the classical Fraïssé theory, as formulated in \cite[Chapter~7]{Hodges93}, originating in the work by Fraïssé~\cite{Fraisse54}, is concerned with embeddings of finite and countable first order structures, a Fraïssé limit is the union of a countable increasing chain of finite structures (which corresponds to a direct limit), and its extension property is called \emph{injectivity}.
 For this reason the classical theory could be called \emph{injective}.
-On the other hand, in projective Fraïssé theory of Irwin and Solecki, extended structure is the domain of a quotient map as opposed to the codomain of an embedding, and the generic object is obtained as the inverse limit of an inverse sequence.
-However, in abstract Fraïssé theory formulated using the language of category theory~\cite{DG93} \cite{Kubis14}, injectivity vs.\ projectivity is a mere convention in definitions of relevant properties – the objects grow either along or against the direction of morphisms, and there is really a single Fraïssé theory.
+On the other hand, in the projective Fraïssé theory of Irwin and Solecki, extended structure is the domain of a quotient map as opposed to the codomain of an embedding, and the generic object is obtained as the inverse limit of an inverse sequence.
+However, in abstract Fraïssé theory formulated using the language of category theory~\cite{DG93}, \cite{Kubis14}, injectivity vs.\ projectivity is a mere convention in definitions of relevant properties – the objects grow either along or against the direction of morphisms, and there is really a single Fraïssé theory.
 In this paper we build our approximate abstract Fraïssé theory using the projective convention as it fits the case of continuous surjections on metrizable compacta.

+We shall develop the general theory while demonstrating some of the concepts on the pseudo-arc on the way.
+The full summary of the pseudo-arc as a Fraïssé limit in our setting can be found in Observation~\ref{thm:mountain_climbing} and Theorem~\ref{thm:pseudo-arc} below.